ColeInc/statement-ai-landing-page/DARK_THEME_REFACTOR_PLAN.md

 ## 📋 Executive Summary

-Transform the Statement.ai landing page from a light theme with purple accents to a premium dark theme with teal/mint green accents, following modern SaaS design patterns inspired by Nebula AI.
+Transform the Overleaf.ai landing page from a light theme with purple accents to a premium dark theme with teal/mint green accents, following modern SaaS design patterns inspired by Nebula AI.

 ### Key Changes
 - **Background:** White → Deep black (#0a0a0a)